zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

 This Test Case will try to verify that if the response to a query with an OPT record is truncated, then the response will contain an OPT record.

-To trigger a truncated response, the OPT pseudo record DO bit is set and the buffer size is limited to 512 bytes.
+To trigger a truncated response, the OPT pseudo record 'DO' bit is set and the buffer size is limited to 512 bytes.
 If the zone is not signed with DNSSEC, the response will probably not be truncated anyway.